One Version service updates FAQ

 Can the update to 10.0 be delayed?
 Or does the policy for delaying updates only apply if you are using 10.0?

 Yes, the customer can pause or opt-out of the 10.0 release if they are on 8.1.2 or 8.1.3.
-In early March, the ability to set up this configuration or pause updates will be available through LCS.
+The ability to set up this configuration or pause updates is available through LCS.
+Customers will be able to pause up to 2 consecutive updates.
+Here are a few examples:

 For the April 10.0 release, Microsoft will perform updates during the weekends of April 6, April 13, or April 20 based on the configuration that you set up in LCS.
 Sandbox updates will always be scheduled a week before the update.
-The configuration setup will be available in early March.
+The configuration setup is available in LCS.

 What product versions are impacted by service updates?

-For 8.1 and later, service updates will contain application (including financial, reporting, and Retail) and platform changes that are critical improvements to the service including regulatory updates.
-New experiences will be opt-in.
+For release 8.1 and later, service updates will contain application (including financial, reporting, and Retail) and platform changes that are critical improvements to the service including regulatory updates.
+New experiences will be configurable.
 The service updates are backward compatible.
 There will be a single version representing this update.

 What is a regulatory update?